-DAY 2: Sunday June 3nd: St Saturnin Les Alpes to Chaloux: 21k walk, 7hrs: 18°C to 25°C overcast and warm
+DAY 2: Sunday June 3nd: St Saturnin Les Alpes to Chaloux:

-Then into Rustrel where we buy bottled water, then off on the D22 towards Gignac.
-On the way we see the sign to the Barries, ancient houses of the iron age people, but we keep going.
-We turn left at Gignac to take a short cut to Chaloux (it's an extra 5k to follow the GR6 around Viens) and head towards Chateau d'Autet.
-There's a jumble of tracks and paths on this hillside so we resort to the IGN map 1:8,000 which Ian has on his Samsung and voila, the GPS pinpoints exactly which goat track we are on.
-We stop for lunch on a rock in the middle of no where - bread and ham from the village St Saturnin and a left over tomato from Paris.
+Into Rustrel where we buy bottled water, then off on the D22 towards Gignac.
+We see a sign to the Barries, ancient houses of the iron age people.
+Turning left at Gignac we take a short cut to Chaloux (it would have been an extra 5k to follow the GR6 to Viens) and head towards Chateau d'Autet.
+There's a jumble of tracks on this hillside so we resort to the IGN map of 1:8,000 which Ian has on his Samsung and voila, the GPS pinpoints exactly which goat track we’re on.
+We stop for lunch on a rock in the middle of no where - bread and ham from St Saturnin and a tomato from Paris.
 It's not as hot as yesterday but we are still sweating.
-We have climbed 700m (peanuts compared to 3,000m in the Alps, but an introduction to walking with a backpack uphill.
-I am struggling trying to position the weight comfortably on my hips.
+We’ve climbed 700m (peanuts compared to 3,000m in the Alps), but a good introduction to uphill hiking.

+I am struggling to position the weight comfortably on my hips.
 Ian likes using two trekking poles.
 I like keeping my arms free to move the pack from hips to stomach and generally manoeuvre the pack into a more comfy position.
 Already I'm toting up in my mind what weight I can post home.
-I had packed for a very cold trip and it is warm.
-Yes, the Alps are yet to come, but I'm figuring I'd rather have two changes of clothes not three, than carry excess weight, and in my mind I'm adding up about 2kg of extra stuff to post back home.
-I'm thinking of sending back the trekking poles too.
+I had packed for a very cold trip and it’s warm.
+Yes, the Alps are yet to come, but I'm figuring I'd rather have two changes of clothes not three, than carry excess weight, and in my mind I'm adding up about 2kg of extra stuff to post home, including the trekking poles.
 We'll see.
 When we get to the Alps I might want it all back.

 We continue through beautiful forests.
 But one track was a pig path - literally.
 We had come across this before in Corsica.
 Wild pigs dig up the earth looking for succulent roots, leaving the track like a ploughed potato field - very precarious for the ankles.
 At last we hit the D22 and cross the main road.
 Time for another cup of tea but we are now out of water.
-Hopefully only a few k to go because its starting to spit rain.
-The last 2k is easy and we stroll into Gite Chaloux, an old farm house converted into a Gite, owned gy Gilles Rider.
+Hopefully only a few k to go because it’s starting to rain.

+The last 2k is easy and we stroll into Gite Chaloux, an old farm house converted into a Gite, owned by Gilles Rider.
 A dog greets us in the field.
-He is friendly, and unfortunately will remember us in the morning.
+He’s friendly, and unfortunately will remember us in the morning.
 Gilles is there to greet us and we sit down to a well earned slightly warm beer before going up to our room in the loft.
 The roof slants from 2 feet in one corner to 7 feet in the other - so getting from one side of the room to the other means ducking and weaving but its comfy.
-The shared bathroom is down the stairs.
+The shared bathroom is downstairs.

+Gilles is very helpful and books our accommodation for the next two nights at St Etienne and Jas des Bailles.
+He is the third generation owner of Chaloux.
+We have a session typing diaries and transferring photos.
 Dinner is 4 courses - no meat, but still really nice.
 Entre of salad, main of baked carrots and quinoa, cheese platter then Cake.
 We sit with a team of ladies doing a painting workshop and 2 French ladies our age (20 something) who are walking the GR4 - it heads in a NW direction.
 There aren't many walkers on the track.
 These are the first ones we've seen all day, and we are the first ones they've seen all day.
 We chat about different GR routes they have walked.
-Apparently she is an astronomer from Paris and wanted to know why we hadn't heard about a solar eclipse in Australia in November - last thing on my mind at the moment.
+One lady is an astronomer from Paris and wanted to know why we hadn't heard about a solar eclipse in Australia in November - last thing on my mind at the moment.
 It's starting to rain heavily.
 We retire about 9.30.

 Our day has started to pan out to a typical routine.